holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.4 Governance Meetings

-The Secretary of a Circle is responsible for scheduling Governance Meetings to enact the Circle’s Governance Process.
+The Secretary of a Circle is responsible for scheduling ***"Governance Meetings"*** to enact the Circle’s Governance Process.

 In addition to any regular Governance Meetings the Secretary schedules, the Secretary is responsible for scheduling additional special Governance Meetings promptly upon request of any Circle Member of the Circle.